quinn-dougherty/Portfolio/matcher/README.md

 The mean satisfaction of this match is 0.8906666666666666.
 ```

+_Even in this case_ it performs quite well, because the length of the survey is
+long _relative** to the max team size.

+**Remember: The shorter the survey, the weaker the results!**.

 In a measure of a project's _surplus popularity_, `self.popularity += 1` every time
 the `Project.add_person` method rejects someone, I found that 11 people who
 wanted project C most couldn't fit into it.
 That's a lot-- more than enough to